CumulusNetworks/docs/content/cumulus-linux/Layer-3/Virtual-Routing-and-Forwarding-VRF.md

   even if their next hops become unreachable.
 Therefore, route leaking for BGP-learned routes is recommended only when they are learned through single-hop eBGP.
+- You cannot configure VRF instances of BGP in multiple autonomous systems (AS) or an AS that is not the same as the global AS.
 - Cumulus Networks recommends that you do not use the default VRF as a shared service VRF.
 Create another VRF for shared services.
 - Broadcom switches have certain limitations when leaking routes